ICGC-TCGA-PanCancer/pancancer_launcher/README.md

  - queueHost - This is the IP address of the host machine where pancancer_launcher is running.
 This IP address must be accessible to the worker.
  - single\_node\_lvm - If you plan to make use of the lvm options, ensure that your base image has the correct volumes attached to it.
 See the section on [Base AMI](#base-ami) for more info
+ - azure - If you plan on using Azure, switch this to true

 #####masterConfig.ini
 You will also want to configure your parameters for arch3 for your environment: